Yoga…Surely a System of Total Health - Yoga Practice Blog

 Email: yogashaastra@gmail.com

-Dr. Rita Khanna is a well-known name in the field of Yoga and Naturopathy.
-She was initiated into this discipline over 25 years ago by world famous Swami Adyatmananda of Sivananda Ashram in Rishikesh (India).
+Dr. Rita Khanna is a well-known name in Yoga and Naturopathy.
+She was initiated into this discipline over 25 years ago by the world famous Swami Adyatmananda of Sivananda Ashram in Rishikesh (India).

-She believes firmly that Yoga is a scientific process, which helps us to lead a healthy and disease-free life.
+Dr. Rita firmly believes that Yoga is a scientific process which helps us to lead a healthy and disease-free life.
 She is also actively involved in practicing alternative medicines like Naturopathy.
-Over the years, she has been successfully practicing these therapies and providing succour to several chronic and terminally ill patients through Yoga, Diet and Naturopathy.
+Over the years, she has successfully practiced these therapies and providing succor to several chronic and terminally ill patients through Yoga, Diet, and Naturopathy.
 She is also imparting Yoga Teachers Training.

-At present, Dr. Rita Khanna is running a Yoga Studio in Secunderabad (Hyderabad, India).
+Dr. Rita Khanna is currently running a Yoga Studio in Secunderabad (Hyderabad, India).

 Do you want to become a mindfulness meditation teacher?